 Our greatest responsibility is to ensure the safety and security of students, staff, and visitors.
 We continually strive to enhance our safety and security initiatives through open communication, strong community partnerships, progressive policies and procedures, and proactive action by our staff.

-CCPS has established security measures in each building:
+Every CCPS building has established security measures:

 - Exterior doors are locked during school hours.